yashkarwa/Yashkarwa.github.io/_posts/2019-06-28-Human_Activity_Recognization.md

 After completing the business case, you will learn:

-1. How to load unseen human activity recognition data
+1. How to load unseen human activity recognition data?
-2. How to explore the data using simple stats and t-SNE
+2. How to explore the data using simple stats and t-SNE?
-3. How to apply Machine learning techniques including touch on deep learning.
+3. How to apply Machine learning techniques including touch on deep learning?
-4. Use general purpose Grid Search function, measure success of models using classification report, confusion matrix and others
+4. Use general purpose Grid Search function, measure success of models using classification report, confusion matrix and others?
 5. How to extend the model developements - future steps.

 Prerequisite:
 You should have fair understanding of python, basics of machine learning and deep learning.